s2lsoftener/PuyoGuides/docs/drills/README.md

 In this section of the site, I've organized **chain drills** for you to play through.
 Some drills are custom-made, while other drills are real chains made by skilled players.
 Think about the **build orders** behind these chains and try to incorporate them into your own playstyle.

 # Controls (Keyboard)
-* Left / Rigt: Shift horizontally
+* Left / Right: Shift horizontally
 * Down: Drop Puyo pair (all the way down)
 * Z: Rotate Left
 * X: Rotate Right